2025–26 Brighton & Hove Albion W.F.C. season

-The 2025–26 Brighton & Hove Albion W.F.C. season is the club's 35th season in existence and their eighth in the Women's Super League, the highest level of the football pyramid.
-Along with competing in the WSL, the club competes in two domestic cup competitions: the FA Cup and the League Cup.
+The 2025–26 Brighton & Hove Albion W.F.C. season was the club's 35th season in existence and their eighth in the Women's Super League, the highest level of the football pyramid.
+Along with competing in the WSL, the club competed in two domestic cup competitions: the FA Cup and the League Cup.
+They reached the FA Cup final for the first time.